What is Elbow Tendonitis?

 - Loss of motion in the elbow and the arm.

-Depending on the condition of the tendon, Elbow Tendonitis treatment can be non-invasive or Surgical.
+Depending on the condition of the tendon, Elbow Tendonitis treatment can be non-invasive or surgical.
+Non-Surgical Elbow Tendonitis treatments can be followed by four simple steps:

 - Rest your elbow by limiting arm activity.